 It can peel for you as well when you equip Ash of the Witch Card.

-Morigesh throws a hive of insects that explodes in an AOE, deals Ability Damage on direct hit, and applies a stack of Ability Damage per tick over 8 seconds to enemies in the AOE.
-Enemies are slowed briefly on each tick of damage and Morigesh gains vision of the affected targets.
-Damage and vision last 12 seconds on a Marked target.
+Morigesh throws a hive of insects that explodes in an AOE, deals Ability Damage on direct hit, and applies a stack of Ability Damage per tick over the ability duration to enemies in the AOE.
+Marked enemies are slowed briefly on each tick of damage and have their vision revealed.

 Has prolonged effect on a marked target.